oren/oren.github.io/articles/business-plan/README.md

 <!-- numbers -->

-# How to Compare Business Plan
+# How to Score a Business Plan

 A Business Plan is a short page of text.
 I willl send via text tomorrow and you will return a number between 0 and 24.